floschnell/flatcrawl-crawlers/README.md

 The purpose of the project is to **collect flats from different rental sites** and **expose them in a consistent shape**.
 Eventually it lets users define **custom searches** and provides them with **instant updates on new matching flats**.

+**Clarification**: flats are *not* stored on the server.
+The purpose is not to create a competing portal, but to extend usability and help users find the right flat quickly by receiving updates from several sites without the hassle to setup and maintain different searches.

 ## Infrastructure

 Flats that are found by this tool and its set of crawlers will be transmitted via AMQP to a message broker (in my case RabbitMQ) to be picked up by different processors.
 Those processors can be found in their [own repository](https://github.com/floschnell/flatcrawl-processors) and can be anything from email notifications to instant messaging bots.
 Currently there's only an implementation of a telegram bot, but you could imagine all kinds of different services that will listen to the queue and push new flats to interested users.